campa-consortium/lattice-standard/source/standard/introduction.md

 X-ray beam line.
 The **branch** from which other **branches** fork but is not forked to by any other branch is called a **root** branch.

-A lattice may contain multiple **root branches.
+A lattice may contain multiple **root** branches.
 For example, a pair of intersecting storage rings will generally have two root branches, one for each ring.

+## Syntax Used in this Document

+While the standard itself is language agnostic, the description of the standard needs to use some syntax and this syntax has been chosen to be YAML.